Nathan-Busse/NebulaNavigator/README.md

 ### Environment Setup (Windows)

 **Important:** If you’re running this project on Windows, our deep Unity project structure may trigger file path length issues.
-To prevent this and ensure a smooth setup, use the provided PowerShell script:
+To prevent this and ensure a smooth setup, use the provided PowerShell scripts.

-1. **Run `ConfigurePathLength.ps1`:**
+#### Run `ConfigurePathLength.ps1`:
-   - Double-click the script file to execute it.
+- **Double-click** the script file to execute it.
-   - Alternatively, if PowerShell 7 is not installed, launch the script manually:
+- **Alternatively**, if PowerShell 7 is not installed, launch the script manually:
   - Open PowerShell with administrative privileges.
   - Navigate to the repository folder:
     ```powershell
     cd path\to\NebulaNavigator
     ```
   - Execute the script:
     ```powershell
     .\ConfigurePathLength.ps1
     ```

- **Purpose**: This script updates registry settings, refreshes group policies, and optionally restarts your system to enable long file paths—a prerequisite for handling deeply nested structures.
+**Purpose:** This script updates registry settings, refreshes group policies, and optionally restarts your system to enable long file paths—a prerequisite for handling deeply nested structures.

-**Important:** If you’re running this project on Windows, our deep Unity project structure may trigger file path length issues.
-To prevent this and ensure a smooth setup, use the provided PowerShell script:

-1. **Run `ManageGitCommit.ps1`:**
+#### Run `ManageGitCommit.ps1`:
-   - Double-click the script file to execute it.
+- **Double-click** the script file to execute it.
-   - Alternatively, if PowerShell 7 is not installed, launch the script manually:
+- **Alternatively**, if PowerShell 7 is not installed, launch the script manually:
   - Open PowerShell with administrative privileges.
   - Navigate to the repository folder:
     ```powershell
     cd path\to\NebulaNavigator
     ```
   - Execute the script:
     ```powershell
     .\ManageGitCommit.ps1
     ```

- **Purpose**: Automates Git operations, including staging, committing, and pushing changes while enabling long path support.
+**Purpose:** This script automates Git operations—including staging, committing, and pushing changes—while enabling long path support.

-- **Key Features**:
+- **Key Features:**
   - Configures Git settings to support long paths globally.
   - Prompts the user for commit messages.
   - Includes a countdown timer before resuming program execution.